 Once again, I find myself asking how it is the end of the month already??
 Summer truly flew by this year and I’m in denial that fall is right around the corner.

 While August might have flew by, it was also an incredible reading month for me.
 I didn’t even realize how much I read until I sat down to write this.
-This month I read 11 books, brining my total for the year up to 77 books!
+This month I read 11 books, bringing my total for the year up to 77 books!
 I’m feeling really good about surpassing my goal of reading a 100 books this month based on how the last few months of reading have gone.

 August 2021 Reads

 Looking back at my August TBR, I read 8 out of the 10 books on the list.
 The two I missed were The Day of the Duchess (which I skimmed for scenes of Caleb and Sesily in prep for Bombshell)and It Happened One Summer which I still really want to get to!

 I’ve read the Spindle Cove series multiple times but always skipped over the novellas.
 There isn’t anything wrong with novellas, but I’m not the biggest fan of them.
 As part of the But Do They Bang?
 Readalong, we picked a few of Tessa Dare’s novellas to read and I’m so glad we did as it gave me an excuse to read the stories I always skipped over.

 I’ve been waiting for Sesily’s story since we met her in A Rogue Not Taken over five years ago.
 I was also so worried her love story with Caleb would not live up to all the hype around this book.
 It’s safe to say that Bombshell truly lives up to the hype – and even exceeds it – in so many ways.
 I didn’t want this book to end while reading.
 I actually cried happy tears when I finished it because it was so dang perfect and I was so happy to have the story in my life.
 It literally blew me away.